Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 In any case, the time taken to enter the palace and tour it does not exceed a period of three hours, so you will have enough time to do other tourist activities.
 For example, visit the Gothic chapel Sainte Chapelle, which is only 40 metres away from the Conciergerie Museum.

-Best time to visit the Conciergerie Museum of Paris
+Best time to visit the Conciergerie Museum in Paris

 empty space in the museum| ©Gilles Messian